UniversalDependencies/docs/_ru-dep/parataxis.md

 parataxis(left, said)
 ~~~

-there are paraphrases that convey essentially the same meaning but
+There are paraphrases that convey essentially the same meaning but
 with a different syntactic structure.
 When the reported speech is embedded in a subordinate clause (with or
 without an overt complementizer _что_ “that”), the subordinate clause is a [ccomp]() of the speech verb.
 When the
 reported speech follows the speech verb and is separated by a colon, the reported speech forms a main clause